HMCS / HMH What's Happening

 9:30 a.m.
 Registration and coffee

-PARKING will be available to all in Kawaiaha`o Plaza Garage, corner South and Kawaiaha`o Streets.
-Free, closes at 5 p.m.
+PARKING was available to all in Kawaiaha`o Plaza Garage, corner South and Kawaiaha`o Streets.
+Free.

 10:00 a.m.
-Annual Meeting Call to Order and election of Trustees; Roll Call and the Annual Photo follow at approximately 11 a.m.
+Annual Meeting Call to Order and election of Trustees; Roll Call and the Annual Photo followed at approximately 11 a.m.

 You are in for a treat during the usual “dull” business meeting.
 Instead, this year, you can enjoy hearing how missionaries and Native Hawaiians worked together to translate the Baibala and the exciting "Letters from the Ali`i" project that demonstrates the close relationship that existed between ali`i and missionaries in the early years of the Mission.